lijinwill/Car-Plate-Detection-using-FasterRCNN-in-Matlab/README.md

 How to use:
-1.load plate_detector_googlenet_258imgs.mat into work space.
+1.load plate_detector_googlenet_258imgs.mat into work space./
 2.open plate_detection.m in matlab.
 3.change line 4  " img = imread('6.jpg'); ",change the image to what ever car plate image you like.
 4.click run,wait for around 30 seconds.